Sambo3975/SMBX2-Tileset-Creator/README.md

 Get the current release [here](https://github.com/Sambo3975/SMBX2-Tileset-Creator/releases).

 ### On Linux
-This program can work on Linux-based operating system.
-If the public release build won't work for any reason, you are able to run the project directly.
-The Python 3.8 and higher is recommended, it may work on older version but no guarantee it will work.
+This program can work on Linux-based operating systems.
+It requires Python 3.8+.

-If you have the Debian-based distribution, you need to install the next dependencies from the package manager until you will get the program work:
+If you have the Debian-based distribution, you need to install the next dependencies from the package manager until you can get the program to work:
 ```bash
 sudo apt install tix-dev python3-tk python3-regex python3-pil
 ```